roger-king/gen-reacts-app/README.md

 </div>
 <h2 align="center">Introduction</h2>
 <p>
-React-Typescript-Gen is my approach to tackling a react.js application.
+React-Typescript-Gen is my approach to tackling a react.js SPA.
 The main goal of this project is to bring a structure to a very open platform for developing a react.js application.
 I use many modern day (to date) tools to help streamline develop processes.
 </p>
 <ul>
     <li> Strict typing </li>